Binder

 # Get the HydroShare identifier for the new resource

-resIdentifier = new_resource.resource_id
+res_identifier = new_resource.resource_id

 # Construct a hyperlink for the new resource

-print('Your new resource is available at: ' + new_resource.metadata.url)
+print(f'Your new resource is available at: {new_resource.metadata.url}')

 Resource Aggregation Handling